Potential energy

-In physics, potential energy is the energy held by an object because of its position relative to other objects, stresses within itself, its electric charge, or other factors.
+In physics, potential energy is the energy of an object or system due to the body's position relative to other objects, or the configuration of its particles.
+The energy is equal to the work done against any restoring forces, such as gravity or those in a spring.

 The term potential energy was introduced by the 19th-century Scottish engineer and physicist William Rankine, although it has links to the ancient Greek philosopher Aristotle's concept of potentiality.

-Common types of potential energy include the gravitational potential energy of an object, the elastic potential energy of an extended spring, and the electric potential energy of an electric charge in an electric field.
-The unit for energy in the International System of Units (SI) is the joule, which has the symbol J.
+Common types of potential energy include gravitational potential energy, the elastic potential energy of a deformed spring, and the electric potential energy of an electric charge and an electric field.
+The unit for energy in the International System of Units (SI) is the joule (symbol J).

 Potential energy is associated with forces that act on a body in a way that the total work done by these forces on the body depends only on the initial and final positions of the body in space.
 These forces, whose total work is path independent, are called conservative forces.
-If the force acting on a body varies over space, then one has a force field; such a field is described by vectors at every point in space, which is in-turn called a vector field.
+If the force acting on a body varies over space, then one has a force field; such a field is described by vectors at every point in space, which is, in turn, called a vector field.
 A conservative vector field can be simply expressed as the gradient of a certain scalar function, called a scalar potential.
+The potential energy is related to, and can be obtained from, this potential function.

 Overview

 There are various types of potential energy, each associated with a particular type of force.
-For example, the work of an elastic force is called elastic potential energy; work of the gravitational force is called gravitational potential energy; work of the Coulomb force is called electric potential energy; work of the strong nuclear force or weak nuclear force acting on the baryon charge is called nuclear potential energy; work of intermolecular forces is called intermolecular potential energy.
+For example, the work of an elastic force is called elastic potential energy; work of the gravitational force is called gravitational potential energy; work of the Coulomb force is called electric potential energy; work of the nuclear force acting on the baryon charge is called nuclear potential energy; work of intermolecular forces is called intermolecular potential energy.
 Chemical potential energy, such as the energy stored in fossil fuels, is the work of the Coulomb force during rearrangement of configurations of electrons and nuclei in atoms and molecules.
 Thermal energy usually has two components: the kinetic energy of random motions of particles and the potential energy of their configuration.